harmandeepsingh2007/Induction-Program/README.md

 The Causmic Club team also showcased their vibrant initiatives, giving freshers a glimpse into creativity, leadership, and innovation.

 # Day-5
+Day 5 of the induction program featured a series of introductory lectures delivered by esteemed faculty members from various departments.
+These sessions aimed to familiarize the students with foundational subjects and provide an overview of the college environment.

+1. Chemistry Lecture by Prof. Mandeep Kaur

+The day began with an insightful lecture on Chemistry delivered by Prof. Mandeep Kaur.
+She provided an introduction to the subject, outlining its relevance to engineering and its practical applications in various fields.
+The session helped students understand the role of chemistry in their academic curriculum and future careers.

+2. English Lecture by Prof. Nisha

+Prof. Nisha conducted a lecture on English.
+She gave a brief overview of  th subject, emphasizing the importance of communication skills in academic and professional life.
+To build confidence and encourage interaction, she also invited students to introduce themselves, fostering a friendly and engaging classroom atmosphere.

+3. Institutional Orientation by Prof. Gagandeep Kaur

+The final session of the day was led by Prof. Gagandeep Kaur, who gave an introduction to Guru Nanak Dev Engineering College.
+She shared the history, mission, and vision of the institution, highlighting the various facilities, departments, and opportunities available to students.
+Her session helped the newcomers feel more connected to the institution and understand its values and legacy.